stfc/cloud-docs/source/howto/CreateAHeatStack.rst

 Create a Stack
 ###############

-Stacks can be launched using the openstack CLI.
+Stacks can be launched using the OpenStack CLI.
 The syntax for creating a stack is:

 .. code-block:: bash
   openstack stack create [-h] [-f {json,shell,table,value,yaml}]